bparanj/crystal/programming/iac/docs/deployer/database-test.md

 If the method returns `true`, it means that your application has successfully connected to the database.
 If it returns `false`, the application is not connected to the database.

-For more detailed information about the current connection, including the database adapter being used and the connection parameters, you can inspect the `ActiveRecord::Base.connection` object.
+For more detailed information about the current connection,  the database adapter being used and the connection parameters, you can inspect the `ActiveRecord::Base.connection` object.
 For example:

 ```ruby
 ActiveRecord::Base.connection